augustbruno/augustbruno.github.io/_pages/research.md

 {% endfor %} -->
 Works In Progress

-Can We Rank The Three Main Parenting Styles?
-Evidence From a Model of Parent-Child Interaction and Child Skill Development (Job Market Paper)
+Assessing the Relative Importance of Parenting Style Decisions in a Model of Child Skill Development (Job Market Paper)

+How Does The Choice of Parenting Style Influence The Productivity of Parental Time Investment?

 Publications